pioneer-dsl-2018/project-ideas/idea-2.md

 ### Expressiveness
 _What should be easy to do in this language?
 What should be possible, but difficult?
 What should be impossible or very difficult?_
 Ideally, it should be quite easy to play simple guitar chords.
 It may be more difficult to play complicated guitar notes involving changing tempos and playing types(tapping, bending, sweeping).
-It will be almost impossible/very difficult to play songs like a real human, which will put emphasis on some notes or extend some notes.
+It will be almost very difficult to play songs like a real human, which will put emphasis on some notes or extend some notes.

 ### Related work
 _Are there any other DSLs in this domain?
 If not, describe how you know there